 What Walks Could You Do Around Derwentwater with Kids

 Keswick is home to the river Derwent and the lake of Derwentwater.
 Surrounded by snow-capped, wooded fells (in winter) it is designated a place of considerable scenic value by The National Trust and has a number of walks around the town.
-The Derwentwater walk is a ten mile hike over flat and easy paths around the shores of Derwentwater although it’s not one I’d really like to do in the wintery months.
-BRrrr.
-Too cold for me!
+The Derwentwater walk is a ten-mile hike over flat and easy paths around the shores of Derwentwater although it’s not one I’d really like to do in the wintery months.

-Alternatively you could do the Lodore Secret View Hike which we did.
-Our kids managed it well and although there are sections which are steep, there’s plenty to see and also splash in – so take some wellies!
+Alternatively, you could do the Lodore Secret View Hike which we did.
+Our kids managed it well and although there are sections that are steep, there’s plenty to see and also splash in – so take some wellies!

 However, don’t fear, if you’re not in a walking mood just catch The Launch and you don’t even need to get off as it operates a 50 minute, ‘hop-on hop-off service’ from Keswick.
 The boat visits six small marinas around the lake; Nichol End; Hawes End; Low Brandelhow, High Brandelhow, Lodore and Ashness.
 You can just sit on the boat and admire the views; take a picnic and a hot flask of soup and soak up the beauty.
 Don’t forget to wrap up warm in the winter months though because the lake is cold.

 Where To Catch The Keswick Launch